How Axiom Attorney Dina Helps Companies Navigate the Changing Privacy Landscape

 By Axiom Law

 “Axiom lawyers have a really broad array of interests.
-It’s an interesting mix of people who are drawn to this legal disruptor,” says Toronto-based attorney Dina Maxwell.
+It’s an interesting mix of people who are drawn to this legal disruptor,” says Toronto-based attorney Dina.
 A specialist in privacy law, Dina joined Axiom because she was interested in our flexible model of employment, as well as the opportunity to work with a wide variety of clients, including Fortune 500 companies and fast-growing startups.
 A novelist and a runner in addition to an attorney, Dina brings her extensive experience in privacy, data governance, and data security to her work with Axiom’s clients.

 A studious beginning

 Dina grew up in a small town in New Brunswick, the youngest of five daughters of a Ghanaian father and Canadian mother.
 Of her family she says, “We’ve always loved to study and always been very academic, so my love of learning started very early.
 I had a very supportive, close family.
 We focused a lot on academics and how to achieve our best.”